ncsulsj/Robust_Summarization/README.md

 # Towards a Robust Retrieval-Based Summarization System

 Welcome to the official repository for **Towards a Robust Retrieval-Based Summarization System**.
-This repository houses the original implementation of our robust system designed to enhance retrieval-based summarization processes.
+This repository hosts the original implementation of our robust system designed to enhance retrieval-based summarization processes.

 ## Overview